arthurfcs98/arthurfcs98/README.md

-I'm looking to take the next step in my career, learn and create new experiences, with a new time, and willing to grow and expand my skills
+I'm looking to take the next step in my career, learn and create new experiences, with a new team, and willing to grow and expand my skills